DF1229/sudoku-visualizer/README.md

 }
 ```

-Numbers must be between 0 and 9, where 0 represents an empty cell, and numbers greater than 9 invalidate the request.
+Numbers must be an integer between 0 and 9, where 0 represents an empty cell, and numbers greater than 9 invalidate the request.